 Butterflies are such powerful images of change, of dying to the old and rising to the new.
 Teresa of Avila writes about this, and talks about being held in the cocoon of God’s love as we die to our selves and emerge transformed.

-This week may you remember that you are blessed, wherever you find yourself, and that you are held in the cocoon or chrysalis of God’s love.
+you find yourself, and that you are held in the cocoon or chrysalis of God’s

 No comments: